-1. Addressing pollution from single-use plastics (like straws, cups, glitter etc and which are now banned in the EU).
+- 1. Addressing pollution from single-use plastics (like straws, cups, glitter, etc and which are now banned in the EU).

-2. The provision of clean, cold, free drinking water at all clubs and events to further reduce single-use plastics and enhance consumer safety.
+- 2. The provision of clean, cold, free drinking water at all clubs and events to further reduce single-use plastics and enhance consumer safety.

-3. Making events carbon neutral and putting in place carbon offsetting measures wherever possible.
+- 3. Making events carbon neutral and putting in place carbon offsetting measures wherever possible.

-4. The ending of using diesel to power festivals.
+- 4. The ending of using diesel to power festivals.

-5. The move for all clubs, festivals, industry workers and businesses to use green, clean sustainable energy to power their work.
+- 5. The move for all clubs, festivals, industry workers, and businesses to use green, clean sustainable energy to power their work.

-Although there are plans to expand, I’d say we had a significant international presence in 2018, running a mixture of AFEM events, panels or membership meetings in 12 territories: Brazil, Chile, Czech Republic, France, Germany, Ireland, Israel, Malta, Netherlands, Spain, UK, USA.
+Although there are plans to expand, I’d say we had a significant international presence in 2018, running a mixture of AFEM events, panels, or membership meetings in 12 territories: Brazil, Chile, Czech Republic, France, Germany, Ireland, Israel, Malta, Netherlands, Spain, UK, USA.

 We hope to build on this in a number of ways.
-There are early stage plans to develop AFEM local chapters in South America and China where a locally managed arm of the organisation would look to connect the key players and build a local agenda per territory.
+There are early-stage plans to develop AFEM local chapters in South America and China where a locally managed arm of the organisation would look to connect the key players and build a local agenda per territory.
 We are also looking to deploy Regional Managers in a broader set of territories as the membership grows.

-My advice would be, as well as focusing hard on making original and inspiring music, take some time to understand how the wider industry works.
-This will provide you with the basic tools to make good decisions when choosing the industry partners you may wish to work with - whether that is choosing a manager, publisher, label or agent.
+My advice would be, as well as focusing hard on making original and inspiring music, to take some time to understand how the wider industry works.
+This will provide you with the basic tools to make good decisions when choosing the industry partners you may wish to work with - whether that is choosing a manager, publisher, label, or agent.
 I’d also suggest never to sign a contract unless you fully understand what you are signing or have had proper legal advice.
 Finally, be persistent in your creative pursuits, be patient, be nice to people and look after your health.

-Conferences provide a platform for AFEM to change the narrative in the industry through panels which focus the conversation on the most important topics of the time.
+Conferences provide a platform for AFEM to change the narrative in the industry through panels that focus the conversation on the most important topics of the time.
 We have numerous conference partners worldwide and these events gather the key players as well as the industry disruptors of tomorrow so they are ideal education and connection opportunities.